alunos-pfc/TwizyModel/Docker/README.md

 # SD-TwizyModel Simulation

-This repository includes a Dockerfile to create a Docker image for running the SD-TwizyModel on ROS Noetic.
+This repository includes a Dockerfile to create a Docker image for running the SD-TwizyModel on ROS Noetic with and without the [StreetDrone Vehicle Interface](https://github.com/streetdrone-home/SD-VehicleInterface).

 All credit for the simulation goes to the original StreetDrone repository: [SD-TwizyModel](https://github.com/streetdrone-home/SD-TwizyModel).